Understanding NDVI colormaps and selecting the one to fit your needs

 The actual NDVI numeric values for a particular image is constant.
-However, different color-maps cause the same NDVI value to render in different color on a map.
-The reason for this is that sometimes, a particular color-map's range is either too wide or too narrow and not showing the required detail in vigor in a particular field.
-It is common to change to different color-maps a few times a season.
+However, different colormaps cause the same NDVI value to render in a different color on a map.
+The reason for this is that sometimes, a particular colormap's range is either too wide or too narrow and not showing the required detail in vigor in a particular field.
+It is common to change to different colormaps a few times a season.

-It is important to note that the histogram tool only shows the 9 highest NDVI values for a particular color-map, and sometimes, there are outlier values that are not shown on the graph.
+It is important to note that the histogram tool only shows the 9 highest NDVI values for a particular colormap, and sometimes, there are outlying values that are not shown on the graph.

 On the scale above, the NDVI values from 2.3 to 4.5 is represented by a full spectrum of colors, while all values falling outside of that range are muted.
 A targeted color scale provides greater detail by focusing on specific NDVI value ranges.
 You can see this detail in the image below.

-Targeted color-maps, such as this, can be very useful in monitoring different crops at different points in the season.
-For instance, as corn grows throughout the season, it's NDVI values will move up the scale in cohort.
-A color-map that focuses on a lower NDVI range may be best suited for earlier in the season; while a color-map that focuses on a higher NDVI range may be better suited for later in the season.
+Targeted colormaps, such as this, can be very useful in monitoring different crops at different points in the season.
+For instance, as corn grows throughout the season, it's NDVI values will move up the scale in the cohort.
+A colormap that focuses on a lower NDVI range may be best suited for earlier in the season; while a colormap that focuses on a higher NDVI range may be better suited for later in the season.